Note 1 – Summary of Significant Accounting Policies

 Advances between funds, as reported in the fund financial statements, are offset by a fund balance reserve account in applicable governmental funds to indicate that they are not available for appropriation and are not expendable available financial resources.

-5. Inventories [14]
+5. Inventories and Prepaid Items [15]

 Inventories in governmental funds consist of expendable supplies held for consumption.
 The cost is recorded as expenditure at the time individual inventory items are (purchased/consumed).
-The reserve for inventory is equal to the (average/ending) amount of inventory to indicate that a portion of the fund balance is not available for future expenditures.
-A comparison to market value is not considered necessary.

 Inventories in proprietary funds are valued by the (FIFO/LIFO/weighted average) method (which approximates the market value).

-6. Restricted Assets and Liabilities
+6. Capital Assets

-Capital assets, which include property, plant, equipment and infrastructure assets [15] (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type columns in the government-wide financial statements.
-Capital assets are defined by the (city/county/district) as assets with an initial, individual cost of more than $__________ and an estimated useful life in excess of ____ years.
+Capital assets, which include property, plant, equipment and infrastructure assets [16] (e.g., roads, bridges, sidewalks, and similar items), are reported in the applicable governmental or business-type columns in the government-wide financial statements.
+Capital assets are defined by the (city/county/district) as assets with an initial, individual cost of more than $__________ and an estimated useful life in excess of ____ year(s).
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.

 Costs for additions or improvements to capital assets are capitalized when they increase the effectiveness or efficiency of the asset.
+The costs for normal maintenance and repairs are not capitalized.

-Property, plant, and equipment of the primary government, as well as the component units, is depreciated using the ___________________ method [16] over the following estimated useful lives:
+Major outlays for capital assets and improvements are capitalized as projects are constructed.
+Property, plant, and equipment of the primary government, as well as the component units, is depreciated using the ___________________ method [17] over the following estimated useful lives:

 Assets